 The relation between GTin and CNK is maintained in a conversion table by the pharmacist association ABP.
-MAH’s need to communicate the relation between their GTin and CNK asap to email@example.com.
+MAH’s need to communicate the relation between their GTin and CNK prior to market access to firstname.lastname@example.org.

 In case of a participation to the Pilot phase, by when do the packs need to be ready?

 The current plan is to start the Pilot phase in November/December 2017 for packs that are prescription-bound and not reimbursed.
 The concerned packs can however already be brought in the supply chain as of Q3-2017.

 Reimbursable packs in scope can only be brought in the supply chain with the 2D code when the data stream from pharmacies to RIZIV/INAMI has been adapted to the new data elements, expected by Q1 2018.